Stocks Turn Higher on Hopes for Rate Cut

 "Friday's employment report is crucial," said Jeff Sica, chief investment officer at Circle Squared Alternative Investments.
 "If that number also comes in weak, that could lead to the next leg down in the market."

-Within the S&P 500, the real-estate and consumer-staples sectors -- generally considered havens for their steady dividend payments -- were the biggest gainers.
-Financial and industrial stocks were among the biggest losers in the index.
+Within the S&P 500, technology and energy stocks were among the biggest gainers.
+The real-estate and consumer-staples sectors -- generally considered havens for their steady dividend payments -- were also higher.
+Financial stocks were the only group in the red, slipping 0.2%.

-Shares of Constellation Brands fell 7.1% after the Corona brewer swung to a loss in the latest quarter.
-Shares of Bed Bath & Beyond fell 1.7% after the company reported another quarter of falling sales.
+Shares of Constellation Brands dropped 5.4% after the Corona brewer swung to a loss in the latest quarter.

 Meanwhile, disappointing manufacturing data out of the U.K. added to growth fears.

-The Stoxx Europe 600 slipped 0.1% after fresh data added to the gloomy outlook for the broader European economy.
-The IHS Markit composite purchasing managers index -- an aggregate measure of activity among manufacturers and service providers -- fell to 50.1 in September from 51.9 in August, the lowest reading since June 2013.
+The Stoxx Europe 600 fell less than 0.1% as fresh data added to the gloomy outlook for the broader European economy.

 The U.K. services purchasing managers index hit a six-month low of 49.5, below the 50 level that marks contraction.
 The figures reignited concerns that the economy is in recession, analysts at Capital Economics said, adding that economic performance will remain "well below par" while Brexit negotiations drag on.